xunilrj/sandbox/sources/rust/generational_index/Readme.md

 }
 ```

-Now I want to store this index and used it to retrieve some data.
+Now we want to store the returned token and used it to retrieve our data.

 ```rust
 fn main() {